-Telangiectasias do not always need treatment.
-They rarely cause health concerns.
+Treatment is not always needed.
+This problem rarely causes health concerns.
 However, some may not like how they look.

 Make-up can be used to cover the red patches.
-The blood vessels can be destroyed with laser therapy or chemicals.
-These treatments are not appropriate for everyone.
+The blood vessels may also be destroyed with laser therapy or chemicals.
+These treatments are not right for everyone.

 American Academy of Dermatology http://www.aad.org